The Queen Is Dead (song)

-"The Queen Is Dead" is a 1986 song by English alternative rock band the Smiths, appearing on their third studio album of the same name.
+"The Queen Is Dead" is a 1986 song by the English alternative rock band the Smiths, appearing on their third studio album of the same name.
 Written by Morrissey and Johnny Marr, the song features anti-monarchist lyrics that attracted controversy in the UK music press.
 Musically, the song was a result of experimentation and jamming, with Marr and rhythm section Andy Rourke and Mike Joyce using technology in the studio to enhance their performances.

-"The Queen Is Dead", though not released as a single until 2017, attracted notoriety in its time and made several appearances in the band's live setlist.
+Though not released as a single until 2017, "The Queen Is Dead" attracted notoriety in its time and made several appearances in the band's live setlist.
 In the years since its release, it has since seen critical acclaim for Morrissey's savage lyrics and the band's aggressive instrumental performance.